 We have already talked about how expensive it can be to purchase Disney World tickets.
 Luckily the cost can be mostly offset by the Barclaycard Arrival Plus World Elite MasterCard.
-With this card you will receive 60,000 miles after spending $5,000 in the first 90 days.
+With this card you will receive 70,000 bonus miles after spending $5,000 on purchases in the first 90 days.
 You will also receive 2 miles per dollar on every purchase that you make.

 The points you earn are worth statement credits on any travel expense.
 Each mile is worth one cent each.
 That means the 70,000 mile signup bonus is worth $700, enough to cover the costs of four Disney theme park tickets at peak season prices.
 However, it’s important to understand that purchases at Disney won’t be coded as a travel expense and you won’t be able to use your miles.
 Instead, you would need to purchase your Disney tickets through either Expedia.com or UndercoverTourist.com.

 Another perk of the Barclaycard Arrival Plus credit card is that you will receive 5% of your rewards back in your account upon redemption.
-That means if you redeem the 60,000 miles for Disney tickets, 3,000 miles will be put back into your account.
 There is an annual fee of $89 (waived first year).

 Being Smart About Multiple Credit Cards